B.1 Overview

 If these were the only distortions they would not present much difficulty: their impacts on photometry, mosaicking, or dithering could be computed simply.
 More problematic, however, is the variation of plate scale across each detector.
 For the WFC3 UVIS and IR channels, this variation in plate scale amounts to a change of 3.5% in x and y, and 2% in x and 6% in y, respectively, over the full field.
 Hence the area on the sky covered by a pixel varies, by about 7% for the UVIS channel and about 8% for the IR channel.
 Allowance for this change in plate scale must be made in photometric reductions of WFC3 data that have not been corrected for distortion.
 Further details are available in WFC3 ISR 2010-08 and at the pixel area map section of the WFC3 website: http://www.stsci.edu/hst/instrumentation/wfc3/data-analysis/pixel-area-maps

-The first on-orbit measurements of the geometric distortion for the WFC3 detectors were made during SMOV (Servicing Mission Observatory Verification).
-Astrometric fields in 47 Tuc (NGC 104) and the LMC were observed with multiple offsets in programs 11444 (UVIS, filter F606W) and 11445 (IR, filter F160W).
-Geometric distortion solutions were derived from this data (WFC3 ISR 2009-33; WFC3 ISR 2009-34) and entered into IDCTAB files to support the use of MultiDrizzle to produce distortion-corrected images (MultiDrizzle has since been replaced by DrizzlePac).
-In the initial IDCTAB files, the solutions for filters F606W and F160W were applied to all UVIS and IR filters, respectively.
-Because there are small filter-dependent differences in distortion, exposures made with other filters during SMOV and in subsequent calibration programs observing Omega Centauri have been used to derive improved solutions for the more commonly used filters (WFC3 ISR 2012-07; WFC3 ISR 2018-10).
+The first on-orbit measurements of the geometric distortion for the WFC3 detectors were made in 2009 during SMOV (Servicing Mission Observatory Verification).
+Astrometric fields in 47 Tuc (NGC 104) and the LMC were observed with multiple offsets in Program 11444 (UVIS, filter F606W) and Program 11445 (IR, filter F160W).
+Geometric distortion solutions were derived from this data (WFC3 ISR 2009-33; WFC3 ISR 2009-34) and entered into Instrument Distortion Correction (IDCTAB) files to support the use of MultiDrizzle1 to produce distortion-corrected images.
+In these initial IDCTABs, the solutions for filters F606W and F160W were applied to all UVIS and IR filters, respectively.
+There are additional small filter-dependent offsets in distortion, so exposures made with other filters during SMOV and in subsequent calibration programs observing Omega Centauri were used to derive improved solutions for more commonly used filters (WFC3 ISR 2012-07; WFC3 ISR 2018-10).
+Table B.1 lists all IDCTAB deliveries for IR and UVIS.

 Table B.1: IDCTAB (Instrument Distortion Correction Table) deliveries for the IR and UVIS filters